Thursday, August 25, 2011

 Variety - the spice of life

-Now you tell me how all that could not result in a cuisine that is varied and delicious. . . . it also is one that encourages the attitude of, if you don’t like that dish, there are a 1,000 more to try!!!
+Now you tell me how all that could not result in a cuisine that is varied and delicious.
+It's also one that encourages the attitude of, if you don’t like that dish, there are a 1,000 more to try!!!

 Ready to cook our lunch